Sex hormone-binding globulin (SHBG) is a protein produced mainly in the liver. It binds certain hormones, including:

 Get regular exercise

-In a randomized clinical trial of sedentary men aged 40 to 75, a year-long program of moderate aerobic exercise increased SHBG and DHT.
+In a of sedentary men aged 40 to 75, a year-long program of moderate aerobic exercise increased SHBG and DHT.
 The exercise program had no effect on other androgens in this group.

 A large-scale trial in a select population found evidence that SHBG can be increased through exercise.
-The study looked at women who were postmenopausal, overweight, and previously sedentary.
-The year-long exercise intervention included 150 to 225 minutes of aerobic exercise per week.
+The study looked at women who were postmenopausal, mostly overweight, and previously sedentary.
+The year-long exercise intervention included an average of 178 minutes of aerobic exercise per week.

 Research on women over age 60 indicates that having two or more cups of regular caffeinated coffee a day is associated with higher SHBG concentrations.